UnicoLab/FlowyML/docs/guides/custom-components.md

         "zenml_artifact_store"
     )

-    # Now use in UniFlow!
+    # Now use in flowyml!
 ```

 ### Gradual Migration from ZenML